Blue card rights and obligations for individuals

 Suspension of blue card or exemption card

-- not start or continue a child-related business
+- not start or continue a child-related business regulated by the blue card system

 Cancellation of blue card or exemption card

-- not start or continue a child-related business
+- not start or continue a child-related business regulated by the blue card system

 - return your card to us immediately.

-Restricted person in restricted employment
+Restricted person cannot do restricted employment

 A restricted person is a person who either: